 The first colorful bus I encountered on the way to the beach.

-I knew where the beach was as asked several times, but when I saw a non-Indian guy walking in the same direction, I approached him too.
-Eventually Nil from Israel showed me a fantastic and very cheap place to stay where he stayed too.
+I knew where the beach was as I asked several times, but when I saw a non-Indian guy walking in the same direction, I felt like approaching him.
+Eventually Nil from Israel showed me a fantastic and very cheap place where he was staying.
 So again I saw it was easy to “catch the flow” as long as you follow your intuition.